alexbbt/facebook-group-export/README.md

 ### Export data from Facebook.

 To access your data through the Facebook API, Facebook requires you to use an access token.
-This must be included when you run `facebook-export`.
+This must be included when you run `facebook-group-export`.
 The easiest way I've found is to grab one from Facebook's API explorer https://developers.facebook.com/tools/explorer

 There click on the "Get Access Token" button and make sure you check the "user_managed_groups" data permission.
 Once you've approved this app, copy the long random alphanumeric Access Token.
 We'll use it next to export your Facebook data.